asyed9394/Kickstarter_Campaigns_Analysis/README.md

 Please see the [About Kickstarter](https://www.kickstarter.com/about?ref=global-footer) for more details.

 The porject uses Excel to analyse the campaign level data for past campaings from  Kickstarter  platform.

-The dataset could be downloaded from [download Kickstarter campaign data](https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-online/module_1/data-1-1-3-StarterBook.xlsx) -
+The dataset can be downloaded from [Kickstarter campaign data](https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-online/module_1/data-1-1-3-StarterBook.xlsx)

 ### Purpose
-Pupose of analysis requiried in challenge 1 is to understand how the goal amount and luanch month impacts the success rate of kickstarter campaigns.
+Pupose of the analysis required for challenge 1 is to understand how the goal amount and luanch month impacts the success rate of kickstarter campaigns.
+This analysis will help Louise, whoe is a play writer, to plans her next campaign.

 ### Challenges and Difficulties Encountered